NevermindNilas/TheAnimeScripter/README.md

 - `--resize` : (int, choices=[0, 1], default=0) Set to 1 if you want to enable resizing, 0 to disable.
 An alternative method to use for upscaling, specifically targetting lower end GPUs.
 - `--resize_factor` : (int, default=2) Factor by which to resize the decoded video.
 Can also be a float value in between 0 and 1 for downscaling.
 The resizing will always try to maintain the original aspect ratio
 - `--resize_method` : (str, choices=["fast_bilinear", "bilinear", "bicubic", "experimental", "neighbor", "area", "bicublin", "gauss", "sinc", "lanczos", "spline"], default="bicubic") "lanczos" is recommended for upscaling and "area" for downscaling.
+- `--custom_model` :(str, default = "") Choose a different model for the supported upscaling arches.
+It relies on `--upscaling_factor` and `--upscaling_method`.
+The input must be a full path to a desired .pth or .onnx file.

 ## 🙏 Acknowledgements